Philip R. LeDuc

 Founding Director, Center for the Mechanics and Engineering of Cellular Systems:

-The LeDuc lab would like to thank the following organizations for funding: the Gates Foundation (the 2nd Carnegie Mellon faculty member to receive this), National Science Foundation, Office of Naval Research, Department of Energy-Genome to Life Program, National Institute of Health, Merck Computational Biology and Chemistry, Sloan Foundation, National Academies Keck Futures Initiative, and Beckman Foundation.
+The LeDuc lab would like to thank the following organizations for funding: the Gates Foundation (the 2nd Carnegie Mellon faculty member to receive this), National Science Foundation, Air Force Office of Scientific Research, Office of Naval Research, Department of Energy-Genome to Life Program, National Institute of Health, Merck Computational Biology and Chemistry, Heinz, Sloan Foundation, National Academies Keck Futures Initiative, and Beckman Foundation.

 B.S.
 1993, M.S.
 1995, Vanderbilt University, North Carolina State University